 Day bag or Backpack – Pack a small day bag or backpack where you can throw things such as your camera, gloves, knit hat, water bottles, etc. You might also want to make sure this is waterproof too if possible.
 It rains a lot in Iceland and you want all your gadgets dry!
 With everything safely in your day bag or backpack, you can keep it somewhere and continue exploring glaciers or waterfalls conveniently.

 Head Torch – You will definitely need this for when you arrive at campsites at night if you camping in Iceland or just heading out to places like the hidden mountain pool whose changing rooms have no lights.

-Wool Hats, Socks and Scarves – No need to explain why it’s important to pack some thermal socks, wool hats, gloves and decent winter scarves for Iceland.
+Wool Hats, Socks and Scarves – No need to explain why it’s important to pack some thermal socks, wool hats, decent winter scarves as well as the best gloves for Iceland weather.
 You need them for both Summer and Winter in Iceland.
 More so for Winter travels.

 Travel Backpacks (Include waterproof backpacks)

 Iceland has many hidden gems to explore and experience and with that in mind, you will be to capture it.
 I would highly recommend packing additional batteries for your Nikon or Canon cameras.
 I have at least 3 spare batteries for my DSLR.
 Pack a power bank in addition to in-car multi-port USB charger.
 Consider packing a phone drybag, power cube so you can charge many of your gadgets when you don’t have Many power sockets.

 A DSLR camera – Most of you know that I have a Nikon DSLR but for those that like the camera on the lighter side check out Sony A6000, Fujifilm X-T2 or Olympus OM-D E-M10 Mark II , which are all super light and take amazing shots and you don’t have to carry a heavier Canon/ Nikon DSLR.
 I will try and do a travel camera post on the best cameras for travel soon.